antmicro/audio-latency-tester/doc/source/installation.md

 ### Install Picotool

-In order to flash devices, `picotool` is needed.
+In order to flash the devices, `picotool` is required.
-The installation instructions can be found in this [readme](https://github.com/raspberrypi/picotool/blob/master/README.md).
+The installation instructions can be found in this [README](https://github.com/raspberrypi/picotool/blob/master/README.md).

 ### Flashing firmware to the board

-The [Audio latency tester board](https://github.com/antmicro/audio-latency-tester-board) consist of 2 independent RP2040 - one for audio input, other for audio output.
+The [Audio latency tester board](https://github.com/antmicro/audio-latency-tester-board) consists of 2 independent RP2040 MCUs - one for audio input, other for audio output.
-Each of them has to be flashed with `.uf2` file prepared in the previous chapter.
+Each of them has to be flashed with the `.uf2` file prepared in the previous steps.

 #### Flashing Audio input firmware